 The website personalization tools we recommend in this article enable you to segment visitors and then deliver personalized messages of the 'next best product' or 'next best content' within containers on your website as with the classic Amazon personalized recommendations (read their published methodology from this fascinating whitepaper from back in 2003).
 I originally wrote this post in 2010 when there were fewer personalization options.
 I have updated it annually since with recommendations provided via social media - do get in touch if you have a suggestion - TIA!

-This is the latest 2017 update where we compare the full range of options from free personalization tools to low-cost and enterprise services across these four categories:
+This is the latest 2019 update where we compare the full range of options from free personalization tools to low-cost and enterprise services across these five categories: